frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 Without sin, there is no mercy.
 St. Augustine says, "O happy fault!" (*Exultet*).

-Happy fault that original sin was, because "if Adam had not sinned, Christ would not have come," and man would not know the extent of God\'s love, of God\'s mercy, for him (Thomas Aquinas, *Summa Theologiae*, III, Question 1; Augustine, *De Verb.* *Apost*.
+Happy fault that original sin was, because "if Adam had not sinned, Christ would not have come," and man would not know the extent of God\'s love, of God\'s mercy, for him (Thomas Aquinas, *Summa Theologiae*, Part III, Q1; Augustine, *De Verb.* *Apost*.
 Vii, 2).

-"It is proper to God to exercise mercy, and he manifests his omnipotence particularly in this way" (Thomas Aquinas, *Summa Theologiae*, II, II, Question 30).
+"'It is proper to God to exercise mercy, and he manifests his omnipotence particularly in this way' (Thomas Aquinas, *Summa Theologiae*, Part II, II, Q30).
+St. Thomas Aquinas\'s words show that God\'s mercy, rather than a sign of weakness, is the mark of his omnipotence" (Pope Francis, Bull of Indiction, *Misericordiae vultus*, Points 6, 25, April 11, 2015).

-"St. Thomas Aquinas\'s words show that God\'s mercy, rather than a sign of weakness, is the mark of his omnipotence."
-And so, we\'re invited "to live out in our daily lives the mercy which the Father continually extends to all of us" (Pope Francis, Bull of Indiction, *Misericordiae vultus*, Points 6, 25, April 11, 2015).
+And so, we\'re invited "to live out in our daily lives the mercy which the Father continually extends to all of us" (*ibid*.).

 "Christ is the Incarnation of Mercy," John Paul II says.
 "In Christ and through Christ, God also becomes especially visible in his mercy; that is to say, there is emphasized that attribute of divinity which the Old Testament, using various concepts and terms, already defined as 'mercy.'